Yashovardhan-Singh/Noctyra/readme.md

 # Noctyra2D — 2D Game Engine

-A 2d game engine for begginers
+A 2d game engine for beginners

+**ATTENTION!** This project has been abandoned as the author doesn't feel like refactoring the terrible code he wrote.

 ## Dependencies
 * [GLFW](https://github.com/glfw/glfw)